 Kriya Yoga is referred to by Krishna, India's greatest prophet, in a stanza of the Bhagavad Gita: "Offering inhaling breath into the outgoing breath, and offering the outgoing breath into the inhaling breath, the yogi neutralizes both these breaths; he thus releases the life force from the heart and brings it under his control."
-156 The interpretation is: "The yogi arrests decay in the body by an addition of life force, and arrests the mutations of growth in the body by apan (eliminating current).
+26-2 The interpretation is: "The yogi arrests decay in the body by an addition of life force, and arrests the mutations of growth in the body by apan (eliminating current).
 Thus neutralizing decay and growth, by quieting the heart, the yogi learns life control."

-Krishna also relates 157 that it was he, in a former incarnation, who communicated the indestructible yoga to an ancient illuminato, Vivasvat, who gave it to Manu, the great legislator.
-158 He, in turn, instructed Ikshwaku, the father of India's solar warrior dynasty.
-Passing thus from one to another, the royal yoga was guarded by the rishis until the coming of the materialistic ages.
-159 Then, due to priestly secrecy and man's indifference, the sacred knowledge gradually became inaccessible.
+Krishna also relates $\frac{26-3}{}$ that it was he, in a former incarnation, who communicated the indestructible yoga to an ancient illuminato, Vivasvat, who gave it to Manu, the great legislator. $\frac{26-4}{}$ He, in turn, instructed Ikshwaku, the father of India's solar warrior dynasty.
+Passing thus from one to another, the royal yoga was guarded by the rishis until the coming of the materialistic ages. $\frac{26-5}{}$ Then, due to priestly secrecy and man's indifference, the sacred knowledge gradually became inaccessible.

-Kriya Yoga is mentioned twice by the ancient sage Patanjali, foremost exponent of yoga, who wrote: "Kriya Yoga consists of body discipline, mental control, and meditating on Aum."
-160 Patanjali speaks of God as the actual Cosmic Sound of Aum heard in meditation.
-161 Aum is the Creative Word, 162 the sound of the Vibratory Motor.
-Even the yoga-beginner soon inwardly hears the wondrous sound of Aum.
+Kriya Yoga is mentioned twice by the ancient sage Patanjali, foremost exponent of yoga, who wrote: "Kriya Yoga consists of body discipline, mental control, and meditating on Aum." $^{26-6}$ Patanjali speaks of God as the actual Cosmic Sound of Aum heard in meditation. $^{26-7}$ Aum is the Creative Word, $^{26-8}$ the sound of the Vibratory Motor.
+Even the yogabeginner soon inwardly hears the wondrous sound of Aum.
 Receiving this blissful spiritual encouragement, the devotee becomes assured that he is in actual touch with divine realms.

-Patanjali refers a second time to the life-control or Kriya technique thus: "Liberation can be accomplished by that pranayama which is attained by disjoining the course of inspiration and expiration."
-163
+Patanjali refers a second time to the life-control or Kriya technique thus: "Liberation can be accomplished by that pranayama which is attained by disjoining the course of inspiration and expiration." $\frac{26-9}{}$

 St. Paul knew Kriya Yoga, or a technique very similar to it, by which he could switch life currents to and from the senses.
-He was therefore able to say: "Verily, I protest by our rejoicing which I have in Christ, I die daily."
-164 By daily withdrawing his bodily life force, he united it by yoga union with the rejoicing (eternal bliss) of the Christ consciousness.
+He was therefore able to say: "Verily, I protest by our rejoicing which I have in Christ, i die daily." $\frac{26-10}{2}$ By daily withdrawing his bodily life force, he united it by yoga union with the rejoicing (eternal bliss) of the Christ consciousness.
 In that felicitous state, he was consciously aware of being dead to the delusive sensory world of maya.

 In the initial states of God-contact (sabikalpa samadhi) the devotee's consciousness merges with the Cosmic Spirit; his life force is withdrawn from the body, which appears "dead," or motionless and rigid.
 The yogi is fully aware of his bodily condition of suspended animation.
 As he progresses to higher spiritual states (nirbikalpa samadhi), however, he communes with God without bodily fixation, and in his ordinary waking consciousness, even in the midst of exacting worldly duties.
-165
+26-11 absorbed in maintaining the heart-pump, must be freed for higher activities by a method of calming and stilling the ceaseless demands of the breath."

 "Kriya Yoga is an instrument through which human evolution can be quickened," Sri Yukteswar explained to his students.
 "The ancient yogis discovered that the secret of cosmic consciousness is intimately linked with breath mastery.
 This is India's unique and deathless contribution to the world's treasury of knowledge.
-The life force, which is ordinarily absorbed in maintaining the heart-pump, must be freed for higher activities by a method of calming and stilling the ceaseless demands of the breath."
+The life force, which is ordinarily